Switzerland

 Basis – Corporate income tax is levied on worldwide profits.
 However, profits derived from foreign branches or permanent establishments, foreign real properties and profits undistributed by foreign subsidiaries may not be subject to taxation.

-Each canton has its own tax legislation and levies cantonal and communal income and capital taxes at different rates.
-The combined effective tax rate is between 11.5% and 24.2%, depending on the corporate place of residence in Switzerland.
+Each canton and commune has its own tax legislation and levies cantonal and communal income and capital taxes at different rates.

 Capital gains – At the federal level, capital gains are treated as ordinary income and taxed at the standard rate.

-An exemption is available for dividends received, whether from resident or nonresident when shares have been held for at least 1 year and constitutes 10% of the share capital or the participation has a value of CHF 1,000,000.
+A participation relief is available, whether from the disposal of shares of resident or nonresident when shares have been held for at least 1 year and constitutes 10% of the share capital or the participation has a value of CHF 1,000,000.

 Interests – Interests are subject to corporate income tax.